jekiro/jekiro.github.io/_posts/2020-07-21-chezzz-redpwn-2020-OEP.md

 _ _ _ _ _ _ _ _
 _ _ _ _ K _ _ R
 ```

+And it works, yielding the flag directly to us.

 ![](/content/OEP/chezzz/flag.PNG)

 ### Credits